idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/tutorials/introduction/step04.md

 could also use a meshing software, such as Cubit or Gmsh to create your geometry and mesh - and will most definitely have to do so when modeling complex geometries for which no specialized mesh generators are provided.
-It is crucial to assign block and boundary IDs and names to your meshes do you can apply material models and boundary conditions.
+It is crucial to assign block and boundary IDs and names to your meshes so you can apply material models and boundary conditions.

 Here we are using the familiar